vinayaky7/maven-project/README.md

+## Please follow below steps to use aws cli command line utility on jenkins infra

 #### Please find user_data_ansible_client.txt file in this branch for user data & then run the aws cli command to launch the instance accordingly.
 The user data contains informations such setting Hostname, Mounting EFS volume, Copying Jenkins-Master/Slave's public key on clients /home/ec2-user/.ssh/authorized_keys file to initiate passowordless authentication between Ansible Master & the client.

 #### Please make sure to use the same Hostname in Ansible Playbook as mentioned in the user_data_ansible_client.txt file.